turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 </section>

 <section class="call to action">

-Return to your notebooks and write what do you think the above code will look like in ES5?
+In your notebooks write what do you think the above code will look like in ES5?
 </section>